 - A. Proton-neutron

 - B. Neutron-proton

-- C. B
+- C. β-

-- D. B+
+- D. β+

-- Items should be structured to ask for the correct answer and not a wrong answer.
-WHY? - Negatively worded items, if used, should be limited to situations that require a negative emphasis, e.g., practices to be avoided.
+Items should be structured to ask for the correct answer and not a wrong answer.
+WHY?

+Negatively worded items, if used, should be limited to situations that require a negative emphasis, e.g., practices to be avoided, or differential diagnoses.